-The latest photograph one might find of Tondalo Hall shows her half smiling and dressed in a greyish prison uniform issued by the Oklahoma Department of Corrections.
-She has aged in prison, albeit gracefully considering how hard being imprisoned must be, especially because her only crime is surviving ongoing and vicious domestic violence.
+The latest photograph one might find of Tondalo Hall shows her half smiling and dressed in a grayish prison uniform issued by the Oklahoma Department of Corrections.
+She has aged in prison, albeit gracefully, considering how hard being imprisoned must be, especially because her only crime is surviving ongoing and vicious domestic violence.

 It’s true.
-Tondalo Hall received a 30-year sentence because the violence perpetrated against her left her afraid, confused, and suffering from what one can only imagine was post-traumatic stress.
+Hall received a 30-year sentence because the violence perpetrated against her left her afraid, confused and suffering from what one can only imagine was post-traumatic stress.

 According to The Washington Post, which provides links to her court documents, Tondalo Hall was just a 20-year-old mother of three small children when she (and her children) suffered the most at the hands of her boyfriend, Robert Braxton Jr. Braxton followed the playbook for domestic abusers to the T. He abused Hall mentally and emotionally, and made her feel worthless.
 He isolated her from friends and family.
 He choked and punched her regularly and mercilessly, and even refused to allow Hall moments to comfort her children (as Braxton believed that kind of nurturing would turn the children into “punks”).
 Hall seemed to be stuck in a nightmare and afraid to escape because Robert Braxton Jr. threatened that if she tried to leave him, he would make sure she never saw her kids again.

 What happened next in the story is expected if we’re familiar with domestic violence at all.
 Braxton began sadistically, physically abusing the children as well.
 At some point, Hall understood that the abuse she’d been too afraid to flee had gone too far.
 After taking her children to the hospital because of an injury to her son’s leg, it was discovered he had “a fractured femur and 12 fractured ribs,” and that her daughter “also had a fractured femur, seven fractured ribs and a fractured toe.”